Vexcited/Fiak/README.md

 # Fiak

-A release build of [Yaak](https://github.com/mountain-loop/yaak) without the `license` code.
+A release build of [Yaak](https://github.com/mountain-loop/yaak) without the `license` code - and a few more things.

-## Motivation
+## Why ?

-Yes, I know Yaak is forever free and will never force you to pay a license in any way.
+I know Yaak is free and always will be, there’s no requirement to buy a license.

-However I don't like seeing `Commercial Trial` or a `Purchase License` button in menus.
+That said, I’m not a fan of seeing things like `Commercial Trial` or `Purchase License` in the UI.
+Most people probably don’t care, but for me it slightly takes away from how nice the app feels.

-Most people will go along and not care that much but that kinda ruins the beauty of the product to me.
+Luckily, all the licensing stuff is behind a `license` feature flag, enabled by default in release builds.
+If you build without it, all of that simply disappears.

-Thankfully, all the licensing code is behind a `license` feature (enabled by default in release configuration) so if we don't want all of this, we can just build a release without that feature.
+I also used this project as an excuse to learn how patchsets work and how to maintain one properly.

-I also wanted to learn how managing a patchset is done at the same time.
+And finally, as a French person, naming a Yaak alternative Fiak was too perfect to pass up.

 ## Included